An assortment of separate editions of Macbeth with extracts from other publications, mostly relating to specific productions of the play.

 (The incongruous ‘Argument’, which tells a very different version of the story from the one told by Davenant’s play, was copied word for word from one of the various editions of Heylin’s Cosmography.
 That book was first published in 1652 (Wing H1689) and reprinted at intervals over the next thirty years.
 Philip Chetwin had acquired a share of the copyright by 1662.
 In the edition which he started having printed then (Wing H1691A) the Macbeth story occurs at p.
 336.)

 (The list of ‘The persons’ names’ is also incongruous, and was presumably copied from the Cademan quarto (see above).
-It is a list of the characters who appear in Shakespeare’s play – and several of those characters were absent from the play that was being presented at the Duke’s Theatre.
+The list on which it is based is a list of the characters appearing in Shakespeare’s play – and several of those characters were absent from the play that was being performed at the Duke’s Theatre.
 (And Philip Cademan meanwhile had suffered such a serious injury that he was no longer capable of performing Donalbain, or any other part.))

 I have marked three stretches of text (pp. 26–8, 32–4, 39–40, the last echoed by three lines on pp. 47–8) which I would regard as interpolations for which Sir William Davenant (who had died six years previously) ought not to be held accountable.
 I omit them from my sketch of an edition (see above).
 But I emphasize that this is just my opinion: there is nothing to distinguish these passages in the text as it is printed.